Sprayer

 What is a preferential circuit?

-It's a hydraulic circuit that offers less resistance than another and on which the liquid flow will be directed.
-It leads to heterogeneous flow rates between the nozzles or the fingers of the same nozzle.
+This is a hydraulic circuit that will offer less resistance than another and on which the flow of liquid will be directed.
+It induces a heterogeneity of flows between the diffusers or the fingers of the same diffuser.

-What causes a circuit to have preferential liquid flow?
+What causes a circuit to have preferential fluid flow?

 Il n'y a aucune vidéo à afficher.